MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-bin-contents.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Bin Contents* breaks down an organizations inventory levels on a bin by bin basis.
-This can be used to identify high and low volume bins and can inform inventory movement requirements if bins need additional inventory.
+The **Bin Contents** report breaks down an organization's inventory levels on a bin-by-bin basis.
+Use this information to identify high and low volume bins and inform inventory movement requirements if bins need more inventory.

-The report additional highlights quantity available along with quantity metrics across different warehouse activities such as Pick, Put-Away and general adjustments.
+The report also shows the available quantity and quantity metrics across different warehouse activities.
+For example, picks, put-aways, and general adjustments.

 :::image type="content" source="media/inventory/bin-contents.png" alt-text="Screenshot of the Bin Contents Power BI Report" lightbox="media/inventory/bin-contents.png":::

-## How to use the report
+## Use the report

-The *Bin Contents* can be used by managers and manufacturing or procurement staff to be able to identify item volumes allocated to each bin.
+The report helps managers and manufacturing or procurement staff to identify item volumes in each bin.

-As a Warehouse or Inventory Manager, the *Bin Contents* report provides you a clear picture of the stock levels of each bin across your organization.
-With this you can make decisions on procurement or further production.
-Alternatively, this could prompt you to transfer stock to a specific bin to maintain supply.
+For warehouse or inventory managers, the report provides a clear picture of the stock levels of each bin across your organization.
+The report can help you make decisions on procurement or production.
+It might also prompt you to transfer stock to a specific bin to maintain supply.

-As Manufacturing team member, you can use this report to gauge your inventory levels across all bins and plan production schedules based on the inventory in each bin.
+Manufacturing team members can use this report to gauge inventory levels across all bins and plan production schedules based on the inventory in each bin.

-As a member of the procurement team, you can use this report to gauge your inventory levels across all bins and plan purchase orders to ensure bins stay at a reasonable level.
+The procurement team can use this report to gauge inventory levels across all bins and plan purchase orders to ensure that quantities in bins stay at a reasonable level.

 <!-- ## Key Performance Indicators (KPIs)